 They didn’t yet have domesticated camels and the smaller horses of the time were not popular.
 Their best form of overland transport, when it was available, was via Sumer’s intricate canal system.

-The climate (for a period) was kinder for the whole region, and one new nearby civilisation to emerge in the east was the Indus Valley Civilisation.
+The climate (for a period) was kinder for the whole region, and one 'neighbour' civilisation to emerge in the east was the Indus Valley Civilisation.

-At its peak (around 2500 BC) the 'IVC' far exceed Sumer in population and area, but sadly it was destined to suffer the same fate as Sumer.
-By 1900 BC it had succumbed to the drying climate and the influx of nomadic herders (in its case Aryans).
+At its peak (around 2500 BC) the 'IVC' far exceed Sumer in population and area, but it relied mainly on rain fed agriculture and sadly it was destined to suffer the same fate as Sumer.
+By 1900 BC it had succumbed to the drying climate and the influx of nomadic herders (in its case the famous Aryans).

 But that was in the future.